Crush-Steelpunch/AMS-ONE-JULY-23/Presentation.md

 Presentation format
+- Presentation slot is no longer than 30 minutes total.
 - Introduce the team and the project spec
 - What the team's solution was
 - Demonstration of the solution